grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         The town hall and its polling station are now built.
 You have decided not to run for mayor.
 Sam Jackson is elected mayor of the city.
 However, he appoints you as head of the armies and architect of the city.
+        <br /><br />
-The village has grown up.
+        The village has grown
+        up.
 So large that he certainly begins to get jealous among primitive tribes and other malicious tribes.
 The population and the mayor inform you of their concerns about their safety in case of potential enemy invasions.
 You need to create some defenses.
+        <br /><br />
          Luckily, a few new settlers arrive.
 It is a man and two womens rather robust.
 They would make good military recruits.
 However, the man tells you that he’s a woodcutter, not an army guy while the two girls seem to agree to be in the army.
 After consulting the new mayor, you decide to take on this new challenge, without forgetting also to plan the construction of new houses for these new people.
     </blockquote>